cruiz328/regexTut_hw17/Develop/gist-template.md

 which means that the  beginning and ending of the string.
 Since 'multiline' isn't enabled, this regex ends at '$'
 ### Quantifiers
-Quantifiers include the '+' sign, which connects the users email name along with the users email service name, also using the '.com' in said regex. '{a-z/d/-}' are other quantifiers that say that the 'whole alphabet' is able to be used and also that all 'digits' can be used and 'hyphons' can be used as well.
+Quantifiers include the '+' sign, which connects the users email name along with the users email service name, also using the '.com' in said regex. '{a-z}' are other quantifiers that say that the 'whole alphabet' is able to be used.

 ### OR Operator
+N/A
 ### Character Classes
+'{/d}' is used to say that numbers/digits '0-9' or 'all of the digits used as a single/lone digit' are able to be used in said regex.
+'22' won't be read, but '2' will be.

 ### Flags
+N/A
 ### Grouping and Capturing
+In the regex expression show above in the example used in the [Summary](#summary) ' /^[a-zA-Z0-9.!#$%&’*+/=?^_`{|}~-]+ ', this is used to match the user email or the 'useremail("username")'  of an email.
+The second half of the regex code, ' @[a-zA-Z0-9-]+ ' or the '@usermail' is used to match the service provider for the users email address.
+The third half of the regex expression is ' (?:\.[a-zA-Z0-9-]+)*$/ ' or the '.com' portion and this simply caputers the .com of the email address.

 ### Bracket Expressions